Distance: 7.6 - 11.7 miles (loop)

-One of the top hikes in the Telluride area, this scenic loop traverses the panoramic spine of Blackface Mountain on its way to the base of Lizard Head Peak (13,113-ft.), an eroded 400-ft. tall spire shaped like the gaping maw of a lizard with its face to the sky. (full description)
+One of the top hikes in the Telluride area, this scenic loop traverses the panoramic spine of Blackface Mountain on its way to the base of Lizard Head Peak (13,113-ft.), an eroded 400-ft. tall spire shaped like the gaping maw of a lizard with its face to the sky.

 The Lizard Head trail traversing Black Face Mountain’s broad, panoramic ridge is not the shortest route to the base of Lizard Head peak but it is certainly the most scenic.
-From the ridge leading to the top of Black Face Mountain, the San Miguel Range, including Mount Wilson (14,245-ft.), Gladstone Mountain (13,913-ft.) and Wilson Peak (14,017-ft.), forms a dramatic backdrop for Lizard Head’s lone spire soaring 400-ft. above its rocky pedestal.
+From the ridge leading to the top of Black Face Mountain, the San Miguel Range, including Mount Wilson (14,245-ft.), Gladstone Mountain (13,913-ft.) and Wilson Peak (14,017-ft.), forms a dramatic backdrop for Lizard Head’s lone spire soaring 400-ft. above its rock pedestal.

 To the east spectacular views encompass Trout Lake and the peaks surrounding the Lake Hope basin, including Sheep Mountain, Pilot Knob, Golden Horn and Vermillion Peak.
-To the north, Sunshine Mountain rises above picturesque Wilson Meadows.
+To the north Sunshine Mountain rises above picturesque Wilson Meadows.
 In the distance, to the northeast, is the jagged profile of the Sneffels range.

-The trail can either be done as an out-and-back hike or a loop using the Cross Mountain and the old Railroad Grade route on the return leg.
+The trail can be done as an out-and-back hike or a loop using the Cross Mountain trail and the old Railroad Grade route on the return leg.
 The loop covers 11.7 miles of diverse terrain with a net elevation gain over 2,900-ft.